Skip to Content

 5 Reasons Why Disneyland is for Adults Too!

 One might ask, is Disneyland for adults?
 Yes, it is!
 Who said kids get all the fun at Disneyland?
-After spending a full day at Disney’s California Adventure Park (DCAP) and Disneyland, we can attest that the parks are not just for the kids and families, but for adults too!
+After spending a full day at Disney’s California Adventure Park (DCAP) and Disneyland, we can attest that the best age for Disneyland is ANY age!

-We are not just talking about parents bringing their children, but about Disneyland for adults going with friends, for a bachelorette party, corporate event, a date, a weekend getaway from Los Angeles… you name it!
-There are so many fun things to do at Disneyland for adults that you are going to want to book your next trip to the Happiest Place on Earth.
+Disneyland is perfect for a bachelorette party, a corporate event, a date, a weekend getaway from Los Angeles—you name it!
+There are so many fun things to do at Disneyland for adults that by the end of this post, you will be ready to book your next trip to the Happiest Place on Earth.

 Going to Disneyland is easily one of the best things to do in California.
-Moreover, adults can have a magical at Disneyland and California Adventure Park because the food is delicious, the rides are fun, you can order alcohol, and dress up.
+Moreover, adults can have a magical time at Disneyland and California Adventure Park because the food is delicious, the rides are fun, you can order alcohol, and you can dress up.
 More importantly, you feel young again!
-When you are at Disneyland as an adult, you see and experience things from a whole new perspective.

 Pixar Pier at California Adventure Park is both stunning and fun!